eyecuelab/winter-internship-2023/README.md

 ### ⭐ Stretch Goals <a id="stretch-goals"></a>

+✅ Game can accomodate 8 players on 4 teams.

+✅ Maps are randomly generated

+✅ Camera focused on the player

+✅ Multiple games can happen simultaneously

+✅ Smart respawn: Characters respawn based on the location of capture

 ❌ One-player/demo mode

-✅ maps are randomly generated

 ❌ Chat/messenger

-❌ Customizable colors for Pacarts/Ghosts
+❌ Customizable colors for PaCarts

 ❌ Power-ups are viable based on different factors

-✅ Camera focused on the player and can move around

 ❌ Choose size on the map

 ❌ Rounds

-❌ Collection of maps

 ❌ Waiting Room with setting, sharable game links

-✅ Multiple games happening simultaneously

-❌ Carts have different stats: top speed, handling
+❌ PaCarts have different stats: top speed, handling

-✅ Having up to eight players in one game

 ❌ Leader-boards

-✅ Smart respawn: Characters respawn based on the location of capture

 ❌ Option the rematch with the same players